Wagin to Bowelling railway line: History

 The Great Southern Railway, passing through Wagin, was established in 1889, having been constructed in a three-year period from 1886.
 At the Bowelling end of the future line, the railway had arrived in 1907 with the completion of the Collie to Darkan section of the Brunswick Junction to Narrogin railway line.

-The Wagin-Bowelling Railway Act 1912, an act by the Parliament of Western Australia assented to on 24 December 1912, authorised the construction of the railway line from Wagin to Bowelling.
+The Wagin–Bowelling Railway Act 1912, an act by the Parliament of Western Australia granted assent on 24 December 1912, authorised the construction of the railway line from Wagin to Bowelling.

 The Wagin to Bowelling railway line's contract for construction was awarded on 17 July 1914.
 It was constructed by the Western Australian Public Works Department.
-The fist section of the line, from Wagin to Bokal, was opened on 20 November 1917 while the second section, from Bokal to Bowelling, was opened on 10 December 1918.
+The first section of the line, from Wagin to Bokal, was opened on 20 November 1917 while the second section, from Bokal to Bowelling, was opened on 10 December 1918.

 With the opening of the railway junction at Bowelling, station and town there were prioritised over Darkan.
 Darkan station was closed while the Bowelling remained in operation until 1967.
 The last direct train from Bowelling to Wagin ran on 30 June 1984 while the Bowelling to Bokal section was closed on 1 June 1986.
 Westrail continued some operations from Wagin and Bokal until 1988.